Wilkinsburg, Pennsylvania: Religion

 Wilkinsburg was founded and developed by highly religious European immigrants.
-The borough has a remarkably high concentration of churches, mostly Protestant, which is unusual in a predominantly Catholic region of the country.
+The borough has a remarkably high concentration of churches, mostly Protestant.
 According to borough leader James Kelly, the reversal of Wilkinsburg's annexation to Pittsburgh in the 1870s was to maintain the community's religious integrity.
-Wilkinsburg was known during this time by many as "The Holy City".

 Arts and culture

 Wilkinsburg Borough has a Community Art and Civic Design Commission charged with review and legislation for "new and renovated structures, infrastructure, landscapes, works of art, memorials, and monuments on all public property and on all private property designated for commercial use."
 Due to its location in Allegheny County, and especially its proximity to Pittsburgh, Wilkinsburg is in the neighborhood for numerous opportunities for experiences in art and culture.

 The most notable agent of revitalization and development in Wilkinsburg is the Wilkinsburg Community Development Corporation (WCDC), a non-profit incorporated in 2007 with a mission "to promote the revitalization of Wilkinsburg through business & residential development; organizational & individual civic leadership; and ethnic & cultural diversity".
 Their notable community programs include classes for local entrepreneurs, classes on home buying, community events, and the Vacant Home Tour.
 The WCDC focuses primarily on the Wilkinsburg Business District, the area around the intersection of Penn Avenue and Wood Street.

 The WCDC's Business District Revitalization Plan promotes a "flourishing commercial and retail environment in Wilkinsburg" and consists of planning and policy recommendations.
 In May 2015, the WCDC's advocacy resulted in an approved liquor license referendum, legalizing the sale of up to five restaurant liquor licenses in the borough, which had been a dry community since 1935.